 - Small class sizes in Key Stage One/Early Years Foundation Stage (3 separate classes of 21/19/18)

 - TA support in Y3/4 to provide daily 1-1 support with English and mathematics.

 - TA support in Y4/5 to deliver daily intervention in reading and spelling.

 - TA support in Y1/2 to deliver daily phonics intervention and small group support with English & mathematics.

 Impact of Pupil Premium Funding for 2018/19

-The impact of the above provision is measured by evaluating if gaps between the progress being made in reading, writing and mathematics for pupil premium children have been closed or narrowed.
+The impact of the above provision was measured by evaluating if gaps between the progress being made in reading, writing and mathematics for pupil premium children have been closed or narrowed.

-End of year pupil assessments indicate progress has been made in reading, writing and mathematics.
-Use of TA support to provide small group & 1:1 intervention programmes has enabled gaps in learning to be addressed in phonics, reading & mathematics with sustained pupil attainment and increased self-confidence.
+End of year pupil assessments indicated progress had been made in reading, writing and mathematics for eligible pupil premium children.
+Use of TA support to provide small group & 1:1 intervention programmes enabled gaps in learning to be addressed in phonics, reading & mathematics with sustained pupil attainment and increased self-confidence.

 - Percentage of children working at the expected standard at the end of Key Stage One was significantly above the national average in reading, writing and mathematics.